Paul Verhoeven (broadcaster)

 Paul F. Verhoeven (born 15 January 1983) is an Australian television and radio presenter, writer, blogger and comedian.
 He is the host of the television program Steam Punks! on the ABC Entertains channel.

 Early life

 Verhoeven's father, John Verhoeven, was an officer in the New South Wales Police Force.
 Verhoeven grew up with his family on Sydney's northern beaches, before he moved to Melbourne after completing a Bachelor of Film Studies at the University of New South Wales.

 Radio

 Verhoeven is best known for his extensive work with Triple J as the host of the "Nerdy By Nature" segment on The Breakfast Show with Tom Ballard and Alex Dyson.
 The segment was formerly known as "Nerds of a Feather" and "Close Encounters of the Nerd Kind".

 He presented The Mid-Dawn show for four years and was producer of The Graveyard Shift with Dave Callan.
 Verhoeven has also presented The Breakfast Show, Weekend Arvos and Triple J's Weekend Breakfast Show.

-He is currently a regular fill-in presenter on ABC Local Radio programs.
+He is currently a regular fill-in presenter on ABC Radio Melbourne and ABC Local Radio programs.